targetteal/o2-pt/game-book.md

 #### Game Book violation objection

 Any participant can raise a "Game Book violation objection" if he or she deems the proposal violates one of the rules described in this Game Book.
-For example, one might say that a proposal is not a valid output for the adapt function.
+For example, one might say that a proposal is not a valid output for the adapt mode.

 In this case, the facilitator can ask the secretary to decide whether this is true or not.
 This special objection does not need to be validated using the criteria described in this section.
 Game Book violation objections must be integrated normally.